-Hong Kong has entered into Comprehensive Double Taxation Agreements / Arrangement (DTAs) with a number of jurisdictions.
+Hong Kong has entered into Comprehensive Double Taxation Agreements / Arrangements (DTAs) with a number of jurisdictions.
 DTAs are also referred to as tax treaties.
 They prevent double taxation and fiscal evasion, and foster cooperation between Hong Kong and other international tax administrations by enforcing their respective tax laws.
 You will only be affected by a DTA if you are a resident of Hong Kong or the other DTA jurisdiction.

 Generally, Hong Kong's DTAs operate to: